to hollow out the

 WHAT TO DO AFTER DISCHARGE

-lifting, strenuous activity, exercise or straining for bowels for at least two
+lifting, strenuous activity, exercise or straining for bowels for THREE weeks post op.

 drinking caffeine drinks (coffee, tea,) and alcohol as they can stimulate the